|

 Pehrson

-little romance without the shock.
-They've found that there is a
+has found that there is a

 significant market for clean romance, especially on the Internet.
 Angel